ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Methodology

 \cref{prop:reward difference} is based on the theoretical results from neural dueling bandits~\citep{verma2025neural}.
 This result suggests that if $\|\frac{1}{m}(\nabla r_{\theta_{t-1}}(x,y_1) - \nabla r_{\theta_{t-1}}(x,y_2))\|_{V_{t-1}^{-1}}$ is smaller, the estimation error of the reward difference will be smaller.
 Note that the reward difference directly decides the human preference according to the BTL preference modeling as shown in~\cref{equ:btl}.
 Consequently, the reward function $r_{\theta_{t-1}}$ will have a more accurate estimation of the human preference on the two responses $y_1, y_2$ given $x$.
 On the other hand, if $\|\frac{1}{m}(\nabla r_{\theta_{t-1}}(x,y_1) - \nabla r_{\theta_{t-1}}(x,y_2))\|_{V_{t-1}^{-1}}$ is large, this indicates that the reward model will potentially have an inaccurate estimation of the human preference for the responses and hence a higher uncertainty on the human preference.
 Therefore, a natural selection criterion arises with the uncertainty defined in~\cref{prop:reward difference}.
 Based on this selection criterion, our selection strategy selects a triplet context and pair of arms $(x, y_1, y_2)$ as follows:

 The selection strategy in~\cref{equ:uncertainty} uses the implicit reward function $r_{\theta_{t-1}}$ which is parameterized by the current LLM $\pi_{\theta_{t-1}}$.
-Note that we remove $1/\sqrt{m}$ from the selection criterion and $\phi_{t-1}$ since it only affects the scale of the gradient, and the depth $m$ is undefined for the LLM.
-The selection criterion quantifies how uncertain the current implicit reward function is on the human preference of the response $y_1, y_2$.
-Specifically, a larger value of selection criterion in~\cref{equ:uncertainty} means that the prompt-response triplet $(x, y_1, y_2)$ is more different from the previously selected triplets.
-Therefore, by using the selection criterion, our selection strategy encourages the selection of responses that are very different from the previous data and hence achieves exploration of the prompt-response domain to get more informative human preference feedback.
-This exploration helps improve the implicit reward function as the reward function is trained on human feedback on diverse data in the domains.
+Note that we remove $1/\sqrt{m}$ from the selection criterion and $\phi_{t-1}$ since it only affects the scale of the gradient, and the depth $m$ is not well-defined for the LLM.
+The selection criterion quantifies the uncertainty in the current implicit reward function, specifically the human preferences for the responses $y_1$ and $y_2$.
+Specifically, a larger value of the selection criterion in~\cref{equ:uncertainty} means that the prompt-response triplet $(x, y_1, y_2)$ is more different from the previously selected triplets.
+Therefore, using this selection criterion, our strategy encourages selecting responses that are diverse relative to the previously annotated data, thereby promoting broader exploration of the prompt-response domain to obtain more informative human preference feedback.
+This exploration helps improve the implicit reward function by training it on diverse human feedback across domains.
+Although \cref{prop:reward difference} is derived for a fully connected neural network, we argue in \cref{sec:appendix} that its conclusions extend to the transformer architecture used in our experiments.

+The matrix $V_{t-1}^{-1}$ in~\cref{equ:uncertainty} plays an important role as a \emph{diversity regularizer}: it down-weights directions in the gradient space that have already been well-explored by previously selected data points.
+Specifically, as more data points are selected, $V_{t-1}$ accumulates the outer products of their gradient features, causing data points with gradient features similar to those already selected to receive smaller values of the selection criterion, and thus be deprioritized.
+This encourages selecting data points whose gradient features are diverse and complementary to those previously selected, promoting broader coverage of the gradient space.
+However, directly computing and storing the matrix $V_{t-1}$ (and its inverse) is intractable for modern LLMs, as the gradient dimension equals the number of model parameters.
+We address this computational challenge in~\cref{ssec:practical_consideration} through LoRA gradients and random projection, which reduce the gradient dimension to a tractable size (e.g., $8192$).